OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

 .. image:: /images/network-conf-example.png
     :align: center

-The second action is the **oneadmin account password**.
+The second action needed is to set the **oneadmin account password**.
 You will need this to login to OpenNebula.
 Check the :ref:`Accounts section <accounts>` to learn more about vOneCloud roles and users.

 .. image:: /images/set_oneadmin_password.png
     :align: center

+.. _advanced_login:

 And the in the third action, you need to define a **root password.** You won't be using this very often, so write it down somewhere safe.
 It's your master password to the appliance.

 .. image:: /images/set_root_password.png
     :align: center

+This password can be used to access the OpenNebula command line interface, for that you need to ssh to vOneCloud using the `root` account and password.
+In OS X and Linux environments, simply use `ssh` to log into the root account of vOneCloud's IP.
+For Windows environments you can use software like `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>`__ or even SFTP clients like `WinSCP <https://winscp.net/>`__.
+Alternatively, open the console of the vOneCloud VM in vCenter and change the tty (Ctrl + Alt + F2).

 Step 3.
 Enjoy the Out-of-the-Box Features
 --------------------------------------------------------------------------------